herzbube/libsgfcplusplus/doc/Build.md

       libsgfcplusplus::libsgfcplusplus_shared
     )

-This not only adds the link instructions to the downstream target, it also adds the INTERFACE include directories of the linked libsgfc++ target to the include directories of the downstream target.
+This not only adds the link instructions (including to the `iconv` dependency) to the downstream target, it also adds the INTERFACE include directories of the linked libsgfc++ target to the include directories of the downstream target.
 This way the downstream project can write `#include` statements like this in their source code:

     #include <libsgfcplusplus/SgfcPlusPlusFactory.h>